 Applying for authorisation for a medicine study

 The purpose of clinical studies involving the investigation of a new medicine may be to discover or verify clinical and pharmacological effects, to identify any side-effects and/or to study its absorption, distribution, metabolism and excretion.
 If your planned medicine study is a therapy study, then authorisation from the Medical Products Agency is always required.
-If your planned study is an observation study without any experimental features, then only approval from the Etichal Review Agency is required.
+If your planned study is an observation study without any experimental features, then only approval from the Etichal Review Authority is required.

 For guidance whether your planned study requires authorisation, you can use the Medical Products Agency’s test (pdf, 154 kB, in Swedish).